simba-fs/keyv/README.md

+# Warning!
+This repo was no longer being developed!
+I recommand using [goky](https://github.com/philippgille/gokv) instead

 # keyv
 Keyv provides a key-value interface to access database.
 By changing the adapter, you can change the database you use.
 Inspired by [lukechilds/keyv](https://github.com/lukechilds/keyv), a similar nodejs module.